Agoric/agoric-sdk/docs/architecture/adr-template.md

 ## Decision

 > This section describes our response to these forces.
-It is stated in full sentences, with active voice.
+It is stated in full sentences, with an active voice.
 "We will …"

 ## Consequences